 Within the MRU Library a number of designated spaces and technologies allow for digital and print posters or materials to be displayed.
 These include:

 Poster tackboards: Print / Photocopy rooms and washrooms on each floor contain tackboards that are open for postering use by the Library, RLLC building partners and other MRU community members.
-These tackboards are available on a first-come first served basis and we ask that users do not remove or obscure posters for upcoming programming or events.
+These tackboards are available on a first-come first served basis and we ask that users do not remove or obscure posters for upcoming programming or initiatives.

 Outdated posters are periodically removed by library staff and at all times the MRU Library reserves the right to exercise the discretion to remove materials that are not aligned with the above.